BorisTheBrave/sylves/docs/articles/concepts/position.md

 The translation will match GetCellCenter.

-The rotation is aims to make it so the adjcent cell in a cell direction actually lies roughly where that cell direction implies.
+The rotation aims to make it so the adjacent cell in a cell direction actually lies roughly where that cell direction implies.
 E.g.

 ```csharp
 var cell2 = grid.Move(cell1, SquareDir.Right);